LordofBone/text-machina/README.md

 Or call `use_text_generation_from_file` to load a text file from the `data/seeds` directory and generate text from the sentences within the text files there.

+###### Configuration

+The GUI can be configured by editing the `gui_config.py` file, this allows for resolution etc. to be changed.

+The text generator can be configured by editing the `gpt2_config.py` file, this allows for the text generator to be fine-tuned; you can find out more about the settings here: https://huggingface.co/blog/how-to-generate

 ### System Requirements

 ###### CPU